 I am a voracious reader.
 I always have been.
 If I wasn’t pouring over the stack of library books meant to get me through the week, I was contemplating the back of cereals boxes at breakfast, or squinting at the instructions on the back of my mom’s V05 while squatting on the john.

+I swear there was a copy of Vanity Fair that had been in my parents bathroom for new less than nine years.
+I had Graydon Carter's musings circa 1992 memorized and then some.
 As a kid, I was not a critic.
 I was a kid.
 Harriet the Spy, Little House on the Prairie, Are You There God It's Me Margaret -- I made no distinction between any of them, I just read.
 Sure, I liked some books more than others but I never pitched a novel over my shoulder in a fit of pique like I’ve been known to do nowadays.

 I was a pretty sheltered kid, and as such most of the books I picked up were gold to me purely by merit of presenting aspects of life and the world that were different than I what I knew.
 (Exhibit Little House AND PIG CRACKLING -- TAILS ON A STICK YOU GUYS!)

 When I read this article about inappropriate books we read as kids, it got me thinking about the way we police -- or don’t -- young readers.
 What makes a book inappropriate?
 Usually it’s sex, language and situations.
 Although, books get a pass that video games and movies don’t.
 I feel like very often the thought process is -- “At least they’re reading!”